Could there be a link between running in the rain and becoming successful in life?

 That separates the hugely successful from the average person.

-Tom Corley has done a great amount of study and research in these Success Habits with some of the most successful people in America.
+Tom Corley has done a great amount of study and research on these Success Habits with some of the most successful people in America.

 Habits that everyday people tend to avoid or are unwilling to commit too consistently for the longer term.

-It would therefor make sense that the higher the level of success, the more the individual has been willing to sacrifice and go the extra mile.
+It would therefore make sense that the higher the level of success, the more the individual has been willing to sacrifice and go the extra mile.

-In Toms book Rich Habits, along with the book co-written by Michael Yardney Rich Habits, Poor Habits, it outlines some of the key habits that make a difference
+Toms's book Rich Habits, along with the book co-written by Michael Yardney Rich Habits, Poor Habits, outlines some of the key habits that make a difference

 They are both highly recommended if you want to take simple steps towards success.